logo smalltips | rivers | book | trips | other

 Water Quality: decent; Water Temperature: cool

-PI: Chichún bridge (aka Yutbal, on the Río Lanquín, elev: 212m); TO: Tamax bridge (1-day) or Cahaboncito bridge (multi-day)
+PI: Chichún bridge (aka Yutbal, on the Río Lanquín, elev: 212m) or below; TO: Cahaboncito bridge (elev: 16 m) or above

 Description: (click here for general notes about my descriptions) (thanks to Maarten Bleijerveld for his contributions)

-Descent History: The first descent I am aware of was by a group of 7 led by Ralph Griffin back in 1977.
-They used 3 small vinyl/rubberized canvas rafts and made it down as far as the Oxec bridge in 3 days, portaging several times and surviving a capsize and runaway raft through Rock-n-Roll.
+Descent History: The first descent I am aware of was by a group of 7 led by Ralph Griffin back in 1977 (story in the guidebook).
+They used 3 small vinyl/rubberized canvas rafts and made it down as far as the Oxec bridge in 3 days, portaging several times and surviving a capsize and runaway raft.
 Ralph tells me he heard a rumor that a group of "Israeli commandos" had run the river even earlier.
 I've heard 3rd-hand accounts of another pair of gringos descending the river in the 70's also.

 The first descent of the entire (lower) Cahabon river (and Lanquín river) was done in November 1986 by Guatemalan Kayak and Spelunking Club members Roberto Arimany, Gabriel Dengo, Guayo Portocarrero, Alejandro Alguilar, Edgar Nanny, Santiago Selle, Jens Possardt, along with Max Wilson and Tammy Ridenour (all apparently unfazed by civil war uncertainties at the time).
 It has been rafted regularly for many years by Maya Expeditions and more recently by Adetes.

-Flow Notes: There is no on-line gage, but the meter stick at Los Encuentros is a reference for rafters.
+Flow Notes: There are flow gauges upstream (the Renace dams) and downstream (the Oxec 2 dam).
+The main run has most of the flow of the Oxec 2 dam inflow, the Lower get the Oxec 2 dam outflow.
+The seasonal flow variations on the Main run are exaggerated by the Renace dams upstream which often hold water back during the day during the dry season (Renace 3 + Renace 4 is what is released to the upper Cahabón).
+The meter stick at Los Encuentros is a reference for rafters.
 The river has been run at a wide range of flows--the 1st day at least as high as 295cm (portaging Rock-n-Roll), the "expedition" at least as high as 340cm.
 The river has kayakable flows year-round.
 Raft season starts sometime in June and goes until around February.
-If the river is high (stick gage more than 165cm), rafts usually portage Rock-n-Roll rapid, and if it is low (gage lower than 125), they might portage Entonces rapid.
+If the river is high (stick gauge more than 165cm), rafts usually portage Rock-n-Roll rapid, and if it is low (gauge lower than 125), they might portage Entonces rapid.
 Very low flows also means the Chichún PI is out so you need to put-in on the Cahabón itself at Los Encuentros.

 Nearby Tourist Attractions: Lanquín caves, Semuc Champey pools.